10.2 IR Scanned Data

 The nominal calibration and cosmic-ray cleaning of IR observations by calwf3 produces _flt.fits files containing average count rate information for each pixel.
 The count rate is derived by fitting a straight line to the up-the-ramp slope of accumulating charge within a pixel.
 This method, however, is inappropriate for spatially scanned data where the charge accumulation in any given pixel crossed by a source occurs within a very short period of time and thus appears as a step rather than a ramp (see Figure 10.1).

 As a consequence, analysis of IR scanned data has typically been done using the MULTIACCUM files: _ima.fits, which contain the individual readouts of the detector, adjusted for the appropriate reference pixel, dark and non-linearity corrections.
 As mentioned in Section 3.3.9 and in the note in Section 3.3.10, depending on the values of the UNITCORR and FLATCORR switches, the ima file will report the average count (or electron) rate up to a given read or the total accumulated counts (or electrons) up to that read.
 Given that WFC3/IR sampling sequences may have unevenly spaced readouts, converting from one to the other requires using the values of the readout timings (recorded in the ima image as either the PIXVALUE keyword of the TIME extension of each imset, or as the SAMPTIME keyword of the SCI extension of the same imset).
-This conversion also needs manually calculating differences of the Nth readout and the (N-1)th readout to form a set of difference images which can be subsequently analyzed with custom procedures.
-For the SPARS sample sequences specifically, the time interval between the 0th readout and the 1st readout is much shorter than the intervals between subsequent readouts; hence for SPARS data, the first interval probably should be discarded in subsequent analysis.
+This conversion also requires manually calculating differences of the Nth readout and the (N-1)th readout to form a set of difference images which can be subsequently analyzed with custom procedures.
+For the SPARS sample sequences specifically, the time interval between the 0th readout and the 1st readout is much shorter than the intervals between subsequent readouts; hence for SPARS data, the first interval can be discarded in subsequent analysis if desired for consistency.
 For example, with a GRISM512 subarray and SPARS10 readout, the first interval is 0.85 seconds, whereas subsequent intervals are 7.92 seconds (see WFC3 ISR 2006-06 or Phase II Proposal Instructions).
 Please note that, depending on the usage, specialized treatment of data and/or customization of analysis techniques may be required (e.g., see Riess et al 2018a, Riess at al 2018b).

 Starting with calwf3 version 3.3 in early 2016, the _flt.fits files for scanned data are constructed without the up-the-ramp fit by setting CRCORR to OMIT.
 The result is a calibrated science data file (flt.fits) consisting of the first-minus-last science extension from the ima file (where the individual reads are stored in reverse time order), a more reasonable representation of the image than the up-the-ramp fit.
 Observers with calibrated scan data predating 2016 may re-retrieve their files from the MAST archive to obtain the improved flt.fits files.
 Since CRCORR is set to OMIT, these calibrated files may contain cosmic rays requiring removal via traditional routines e.g., stacking of dithered images, Laplacian cosmic ray identification (e.g., L.A.Cosmicvan Dokkum 2001), and Astrodrizzle.